 Bachelor of Media Arts (Visual Arts)

-- Duration - Full time for 3 years or part time options available
+- Duration - 3 years full-time or part-time equivalent

 - Campus - City Campus, Hamilton

 If you want to develop skills and knowledge to prepare you for a career in visual arts and design, then this programme is right for you.
 You can choose to specialise one of the following endorsements, and with our flexible structure you'll also be able to tailor your degree with modules from other areas.